Alpert Medical School

 The Warren Alpert Medical School (formerly known as Brown Medical School, previously known as Brown University School of Medicine) is the medical school of Brown University, located in Providence, Rhode Island.
 Originally established in 1811, it was the third medical school to be founded in New England after only Harvard and Dartmouth.
 However, the original program was suspended in 1827, and the four-year medical program was re-established almost 150 years later in 1972, granting the first MD degrees in 1975.

-Today, the Warren Alpert Medical School is a component of Brown’s Division of Biology and Medicine, which also includes the Program in Biology.
-Together with the Medical School’s seven affiliated teaching hospitals, the Division attracts over $300 million in external research funding per year.
+Today, the Warren Alpert Medical School is a component of Brown's Division of Biology and Medicine, which also includes the Program in Biology.
+Together with the Medical School's seven affiliated teaching hospitals, the Division attracts over $300 million in external research funding per year.

-Alpert Medical School earned ranked 14th for primary care education and 35th for research in the 2023 U.S. News & World Report rankings, and was ranked among the top 25 medical schools in the nation by Business Insider in 2016.
-Graduates of the school are accepted into competitive residency programs and leading medical centers.

 History

 Early history

 Brown University first organized a medical program in 1811, with the appointment of three professors: Solomon Drowne, William Ingalls, and William Bowen.
 Natural history at Brown had previously been taught by physician Benjamin Waterhouse, a graduate of the University of Edinburgh Medical School, who went on to found Harvard Medical School.
 The establishment of Brown's program in medicine followed examples set by the university's New England neighbors, Harvard University and Dartmouth College which had established medical programs in 1782 and 1797, respectively.

 After assuming office in 1827, Brown's fourth president, Francis Wayland, called for all faculty to reside on campus.
 Through a residency policy, Wayland intended to increase the supervision of the student body and improve discipline.
 In March 1827, the Corporation of Brown University resolved that, in order to receive a salary, all faculty would be required to reside on the school's campus.
 Serving as voluntary clinical faculty, the medical school's physicians refused to jeopardize their practices in order to comply with the policy.

 In 1827, President Wayland suspended the fledgling medical program, suggesting that medical education might be reinstated at a later date.
 Between its establishment in 1811 and suspension in 1827, 87 students graduated from the school.